 In over 15 years none of our resorts has been closed early from lack of snow or otherwise.
 For peace of mind check and compare the stats with the Ski Club of Great Britain’s excellent snow depth comparator.

-Though we have done the worrying for you in case of Family Ski resorts, here is what to look for when choosing any resort.
+Although we have done the worrying for you in the case of our Family Ski resorts, here is what to look for when choosing any resort.

 Altitude is not everything